Tailor Made to Change

 Working with Orenda the topic of personality and self-presentation is frequently brought up in discussion both on a professional and casual basis.
 Part of our work is figuring out what sorts of people are talking about a particular brand vs. competing brands.
 After many discussions we continue to wonder whether the brands we associate with or not actually say anything about our expression or idea of ourselves as individuals.
-When you choose one brand over another, is the decision explained by your personality or is it more of a social, culture/subculture association you use to identify as belonging to certain groups?
+When you choose one brand over another, is your decision explained by your personality?

-This idea was brought up at work recently, we were trying to connect what groups of people are more likely to be loyal to certain brands or not.
-A compelling argument is, stores clearly market to certain divisions of society and not others.
-However, when asked I could not even name any brands that I was particularly fond of because I cannot see how anyone can form a relationship with a perceived image.
-Even though I could not identify it in myself that does not mean that others do not observe and recognize what image I am communicating to the world with my appearance or style.
+This idea was brought up at work recently when we were trying to connect what groups of people are more likely to be loyal to certain brands or not.
+Stores clearly market to certain divisions of society and not others.
+However, when asked, I could not even name any brands that I was particularly fond of because I cannot see how anyone can form a relationship with a perceived image.
+Even though I could not identify this trait in myself, that does not mean that others do not observe and recognize what image I am communicating to the world with my appearance or style.

 During a similar discussion someone mentioned that if they had to pick a category they thought would describe me, that it would be a ‘Dandy.’
 I had never heard the term before and being unclear about the social groups or clique it could be compared to we had to look up what exactly a Dandy is, and how the categorization would fit me.
 According to Wikipedia: “A dandy, historically, is a man who places particular importance upon physical appearance, refined language, and leisurely hobbies, pursued with the appearance of nonchalance in a cult of self.
 A dandy could be a self-made man who strove to imitate an aristocratic lifestyle despite coming from a middle-class background, especially in late 18th- and early 19th-century Britain."

 After much consideration, being a Dandy describes my idea of individuality and style.
 At the same time, it kind of summarizes the fake it until you make it philosophy, and for that reason it can extend to startups as whole and the positions within them.
 Being part of a startup requires that you take on a number of roles, regardless of your background or training.
 Adaptability is a must, and that's something I am comfortable with.